The name of this Association shall be the West Virginia Association of Physician Assistants, herein referred to as WVAPA or Association.

 Section 5: Eligible voters include Fellow members and the Student Representatives.

-Section 6: The election of officers shall be conducted by mail at least 45 days prior to July first.
+Section 6: The election of officers shall be conducted by mail or electronically at least 45 days prior to July first.

 Section 7: The elected officers shall take office on July first.
 Their term of office runs from July first to June thirtieth.